So, you’re probably wondering what there is to do in Ottawa when you’re not square dancing… Well the answer is: quite a lot!

 There are several options for getting to Ottawa and we’ve taken the liberty of doing a bit of research to help you plan your vacation.

-As you can well imagine travel options are very different in COVID times as the border between the US and Canada is currently closed to nonessential travel but we will base this section’s information on pre-COVID travel and on the assumption that by July of 2023 it will look much the same as before COVID.
+As you can well imagine travel options are very different in COVID times as the border between the US and Canada may have restrictions or special conditions but we will base this section’s information on pre-COVID travel and on the assumption that by July of 2023 it will look much the same as before COVID.

 Ottawa has daily flights to/from the following cities: Toronto, Detroit, Frankfurt, Washington (DC), London (England), Chicago, Philadelphia, Montreal, Vancouver, Newark (NJ).